-Plastic Flowers is a project that began in Greece, before gradually navigating to London.
+Plastic Flowers is a project born in Greece, before settling in London.

 Tune in now.